Skip to main content

 Link copied!

-The content form
+The content authoring experience

 Link copied!

-Example of the content form
+Example of the content authoring experience

-When content is opened in the content form you can view its properties, such as, the dates it was created and last edited.
+• View its properties, such as, the dates it was created and last edited, delivery URLs and where the content is used in other content.
 See content item properties.

 Developer note